-The postemployment benefits liability is a WV state program that is no longer in existence.
+The post-employment benefits liability is a WV state program that is no longer in existence.
 However, former, and a few current employees, are participants.
 The impact of this is outside the control of the college and is not reflective of management decisions made.
 Over time, this will continue to diminish and eventually be a non-factor.

 An indicator that the College has sufficient resources available to meet its obligations is the current ratio (current assets to current liabilities).
-This ratio is calculated at 7.3 to 1 and 8.4 to 1 for 2021 and 2020, respectively.
+This ratio is calculated at 3.7 to 1 and 7.3 to 1 for 2022 and 2021, respectively.

 There is a commitment to maintain a reserve of cash to ensure consistent operation of the College.
-The cash position with all cash and cash equivalents is \$14.7M representing 29.3% of total assets for FY 2021.
-The cash represents almost a full year of funds needed for operational expenses.
+The cash position with all cash and cash equivalents is \$13.9M representing 26.8% of total assets for FY 2022.
+The cash represents over 10 months of funds needed for operational expenses.